hazelweakly/hazelweakly.me/src/blog/so-you-want-to-hire-for-developer-tooling.md

 - Lean in on questions that ask them how they drive organisational change.
   You're asking for someone to be an expert in leading without authority and doing so is incredibly challenging even with leadership buy-in.
   If this doesn't go well, it will probably be the reason they quit, and hiring their backfill will be 10x harder than it should be.
-- My favorite architecture/technical question here is asking people to walk through how they build a paperclip maximizer.
+- My favorite architecture/technical question here is asking people to walk through how they build a paperclip maximiser.
   I personally call it an addition function.
   Here's the question: "let's say I want to add two numbers and return a result, how do I scale that taking into account people, coordinating teams, software architecture, and infrastructure?"
 You're going to be looking for people who can walk the evolution of a company and point out how the nature of coordination, tooling requirements, architecture needs, etc., fundamentally change _both as the software scales as well as the organisation_.
-- People don't do well in this role if they don't recognize the sociotechnical nature of the work; they will also not do well in this role if _you_ don't recognize the sociotechnical nature of the work.
+- People don't do well in this role if they don't recognise the sociotechnical nature of the work; they will also not do well in this role if _you_ don't recognise the sociotechnical nature of the work.
   Empowering the social humanity with technology and humanizing the technical systems is key to this role and most people don't seem to understand how to do that.
   Look for indicators of this thinking throughout answers.
 - Ask about times they have done something intentionally that is not a best practice.
   Example: One of my favorite stories to tell is when I turned off all of the on-call for the entire company.
-  Leadership refused to prioritize stability, the alerts were not actionable, and fatigue was burning teams out; so I turned it off rather than fight against leadership priorities.
+  Leadership refused to prioritise stability, the alerts were not actionable, and fatigue was burning teams out; so I turned it off rather than fight against leadership priorities.
   That's the kind of thinking that will be required to succeed here; working with the dysfunctions of an organisation to improve the health of the engineers is really the value here, not migrating a CI system.
 - Look for the types of questions _they_ ask when interviewing _you_.
 High quality questions speak volumes.
   Some great questions would be:
-  - how does the company think about value, ROI, and what incentivizes work
+  - how does the company think about value, ROI, and what incentivises work
   - what does high impact mean at the company
   - how does leading without authority look like at the company
   - what does success in this role look like.